zeya2u9/PTPerf/README.md

 # PTPerf
 IMC'23 Artifacts

 This repo contains the setup details, source code for starting different pluggable transports (PTs), measurement scripts, and statistical analysis scripts.
-For more details about our IMC 2023 paper, please see <PTPerf-link>.
+For more details, please refer to our IMC 23 paper "PTPerf: On the performance evaluation of Tor Pluggable Transports."

 Repository Structure
 --------------------